-Compounding the problem is the reality that subprime lenders face a higher exposure to repossession.
+The reality is that subprime lenders face a higher exposure to repossession.
 The result is that high-risk lenders are especially careful when they look at an application that lists any type of income, including child support, that can't be garnished.

-But there are at least two situations in which child support income is involved where applicants might have a better chance of getting a loan approval:
+However, there are at least two situations in which child support income is involved in helping applicants have a better chance of getting a loan approval:

-2) If there are contributing factors in support of an applicant such as long-term job or residence stability (living or working in the same area for a number of years) and/or "situational" versus "habitual" bad credit (where current credit issues are the result of a single event, such as a medical problem as opposed to a history of slow payments), this will also increase the chances of an approval.
+2. If there are contributing factors in support of an applicant such as a long-term job or residence stability (living or working in the same area for a number of years) and/or "situational" versus "habitual" bad credit (where current credit issues are the result of a single event, such as a medical problem as opposed to a history of late payments), this will also increase the chances of approval.

 Usually this results from the fact that when the court finds them at an employer and begins to garnish their paychecks to cover delinquent payments, these individuals often leave that job for another employer in order to avoid the garnishment order.